Subscription 790/year or 195/quarter

 Grow the distance.
 The reason why conflicts in the world do not find their end, but only goes on and on, is according to Ramsbotham that "solutions" are being pressed on the parties.
 In repeated instances of what Belgian political philosopher Chantal Mouffe has called "agonistic dialogue" – that the parties are in a constant fighting position – it often does not help to encourage the parties to understand each other.
 To that end, the disagreement goes too deep; it is a matter of one radical disagreement.
 In such cases, Ramsbotham recommends moving in the opposite direction to what is usually recommended: Instead of asking the opponents to approach each other, he encourages them to explore the distance between them with questions such as, "Where are we now?", " What do we actually disagree with? ”,“ Where are we moving? ”And“ Where are we going? ”

 Gestalt therapy.
-Ramsbotham encourages leaving dialogue solution to dialogue engagement.
-Unlike premature and "pressed" solutions, the professor works with what he calls "heuristic engagement," which for is about creating dialogue between the the parties, however innenfor them; for about pushing the parties to where the third party wants to be, but about finding out where the parties actually are.
+Ramsbotham encourages leaving dialogue solution for dialogue engagement.
+Unlike premature and "pressed" solutions, the professor works with what he calls "heuristic engagement," which not is about creating dialogue between the the parties, however innenfor them; not about pushing the parties to where the third party wants to be, but about finding out where the parties actually are.
 Using a method strongly reminiscent of gestalt therapy, Ramsbotham initiates conscious processes about the situation here and now, without forcing the parties to agree before they have even realized what they actually disagree with.
 The main problem, as the author sees it, is that radical disagreement as a working method is not taken seriously in conflict resolution.

 Israeli authorities must realize the degree of violence and injustice inherent in the Zionist project.